 First debuted at the Tokyo Motor Show in October 1981, the Pajero was initially sold as a short-wheelbase three-door model.
 It was available with either a canvas or metal roof and was initially available with three engine choices.
 By the end of its lifecycle, Mitsubishi offered the Pajero with a total of seven engine choices ranging from a 2.0L gas engine and went all the way up to a 3.0L V6 gas engine.
 Of course, there were a few diesel motors added to the mix.
 A customer could choose from 2.3L N/A diesel and a 2.3L or 2.5L turbocharged diesel.

-Unlike other SUV’s of the time, the Pajero was offered with additional features such as double wishbone suspension, power steering, torsion bar springs, etc., all of which were a rarity amongst their competitors.
+Unlike other SUVs of the time, the Pajero was offered additional features such as double wishbone suspension, power steering, torsion bar springs, etc., all of which were a rarity amongst their competitors.

-During this time, Mitsubishi had a joined venture with several Chinese automakers such as Guangtong Motors, Jincheng Motors, Jinhui Motors, etc. that put their own spin on the Pajero and badged it as their own.
+During this time, Mitsubishi had a joint venture with several Chinese automakers such as Guangdong Motors, Jincheng Motors, Jinhui Motors, etc. that put their own spin on the Pajero and badged it as their own.

 A total of seven engines were offered with a new 3.8L gas engine for the North American markets.
-The diesel lineup was available in a 2.5L inline-four, a 2.8L inline four, and finally a 3.2L inline four.
-The four gasoline engines were comprised of one 3.0L V6, two 3.5L V6, and finally the all new 3.8L V6.
-There as a choice of a five-speed manual, and a four or five speed automatic.
+The diesel lineup was available in a 2.5L inline-four, a 2.8L inline-four, and finally a 3.2L inline-four.
+The four gasoline engines were comprised of one 3.0L V6, two 3.5L V6, and finally the all-new 3.8L V6.
+There is a choice of a five-speed manual, and a four or five-speed automatic.

 On top of that, many cosmetic improvements made their way o the Pajero just about every year.
 These consisted of LED lights, different front fascia’s, bigger wheels and so on.
 Moreover, the brakes now increased in size to a larger 332 mm front rotors.